-1 The type inference depends on the underlying static type system.
+1 The inferred type depends on the underlying static type system.
 For instance, Haskell infers a more general overloaded type.

-(where Haskell always selects the first matching rule) and allows free (logic) variables in conditions and right-hand sides of rules.
+The syntax of Curry is close to Haskell [25].
+In addition to Haskell, Curry applies rules with overlapping left-hand sides in a (don't know) non-deterministic manner (where Haskell always selects the first matching rule) and allows free (logic) variables in conditions and right-hand sides of rules.
 These variables must be explicitly declared unless they are anonymous.
 Function calls can contain free variables, in particular, variables without a value at call time.
 These calls are evaluated lazily where free variables as demanded arguments are non-deterministically instantiated [2].